UofTActuarial/UofTActuarial.github.io/content/authors/Samuel-Perreault/_index.md

 # Organizational groups that you belong to
 user_groups: # Uncomment your corresponding group.
 # - Faculty
-- Postdocs and PhD Students
+# - Postdocs and PhD Students
 # - Former Graduate Students
+- Former Postdoctoral Fellows
 ---

-Samuel is a DSI Postdoctoral Fellow under the supervision of Profs Silvana Pesenti and Nancy Reid.
+Samuel is now working for Hydro-Quebec Research Center.
+Samuel was a DSI Postdoctoral Fellow under the supervision of Profs Silvana Pesenti and Nancy Reid.
 He got a B.A.
 (Mathematics and Philosohy) from McGill University, an M.Sc.
 (Actuarial Science, under the supervision of Profs Hélène Cossette and Étienne Marceau) and a Ph.D.
 (Mathematics, under the supervision of Profs Therry Duchesne and Johanna G. Nešlehová) from Laval University.
 He is currently working on statistical methods for analysing environmental data.

 Email: samuel [dot] perreault [at] utoronto [dot] ca